Tsum Valley Trek

 Languages

-The Tsum Valley in Nepal, situated northeast of the Manaslu trail, was opened for trekking in 2008 at the request of the Tsumbas.
+Tsum Valley in Nepal, situated northeast of the Manaslu trail, was opened for trekking in 2008 at the request of the Tsumbas.
 This secluded region, bordering Tibet, is home to around 4,000 Tsumbas residing in 18 villages, offering a glimpse into a preserved era.
 Trekking here demands good initial fitness because of the rugged terrain, characterized by frequent elevation changes.

 The Tsumbas, of Tibetan descent, maintain a definite culture and Buddhism, speaking an ancient dialect.
 Some families practice polyandry, contributing to their relative wealth.
 Agriculture sustains them, with crops like barley, maize, buckwheat, and potatoes, While Himalayan tahrs and bharal roam the slopes, pursued by elusive snow leopards.